 5. Consider a name with a deeper meaning.

-You don’t have to have your real name.
-You don’t have to include anything involving art.
-You can get creative and make people think about the meaning a little more.
+You don’t have to use your real name.
+Nor do you don’t have to include anything involving art.
+Get creative and make people think about the meaning a little more.

 6. Make it easy to say out loud.